-- 1. Select one or more groups of occupants from the Navigation View, right-click them, and from the right-click menu, select Properties, or double-click the occupant group.
-The Edit Group Distributions dialog will appear as shown in Figure 110. - 2.
+- 1. Select occupants, right-click one of the selected occupants either in the Navigation view or Model view, and then select Properties from the right-click menu.
+To edit a single occupant or group, double-click the occupant or group in the Navigation view.
+The Edit Selected Occupants dialog will appear as shown in Figure 112. - 2.
 If more than one profile exists in the model, the Profile link can be clicked to edit the distribution as discussed in Group Placement. - 3.
 If more than one behavior exists in the model, the Behavior link can be clicked to edit its distribution.

-Figure 110.
-Edit Group Distributions dialog
+Figure 112.
+Edit Selected Occupants dialog